kklai/instawall/README.md

 ### Set up

 Personalize the list of users you want to follow in users.js.
-(Right now it's a list of news organizations and magazines.)
+Right now it's a list of news organizations and magazines.

 Run the directory on a local host!
-(Must be on localhost:8000 for the redirect url)
+It must be on localhost:8000 for the redirect url to work.